 Instructions

-- In a cup, combine the pineapple juice, beer (if using), 1 cup brown sugar, Dijon mustard, and ground cloves.
-Stir until the sugar is dissolved.
+- Make the sauce: In a bowl, combine the pineapple juice,beer (optional), brown sugar, Dijon mustard, and ground cloves.
+Stir until the sugar dissolves.

-- Spoon a layer of sauce over the ham and serve with more sauce on the side.
+- Serve: Spoon the glaze over the ham and serve with extra sauce on the side.

 Notes